 Step 2: Set Up and Optimise Your Google Business Profile

-For any business serving local customers — whether you're in Chennai, Coimbatore, Madurai, or anywhere else in India — your Google Business Profile (GBP) is the single highest-impact thing you can do for local SEO.
-It's free, and it directly determines whether you appear in Google Maps and the "Local Pack" (the map results that appear at the top of local searches).
+For any business serving local customers — anywhere in India — your Google Business Profile (GBP) is the single highest-impact SEO action you can take.
+It's free, and it directly determines whether you appear in Google Maps, the Local Pack, and increasingly in Google's AI Overview responses for local queries.
+If your GBP isn't fully optimised, you're invisible to the people searching for you right now.

 A fully optimised GBP should have: